murkl/arch-os/docs/README.md

 <p>Boot the latest <b><a href="https://github.com/murkl/arch-os/releases/latest">Arch OS ISO</a></b> and the Installer starts on its own.
 No keyboard layout to load, no network to configure, no command to type.</p>

 <p>Or run this one command on any Linux machine.
-It fetches Arch OS and starts it, and what opens is decided by the machine it opened on: an ordinary desktop writes that ISO to a USB device, a booted <a href="https://archlinux.org/download/">Arch Linux ISO</a> installs or repairs.</p>
+It fetches Arch OS and starts it, and what it offers is decided by the machine it opened on: an ordinary desktop writes that ISO to a USB device, a booted <a href="https://archlinux.org/download/">Arch Linux ISO</a> installs or repairs.</p>

 **`curl -Ls bit.ly/arch-os | sudo bash`**